jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 illuminated area inscribed before 2DTM or is the entirety of the unilluminated area, filled with Guassian noise, included?

-**Answer:** We apologize for the omission of figure legend describing pandel D and E. Indeed, the micrographs are cropped to the illuminated area in order to avoid performing unnecessary cross-correlation.
+**Answer:** We apologize for the omission of the figure legend describing panels D and E. Indeed, the micrographs are cropped to the illuminated area in order to avoid performing unnecessary cross-correlation.

 Figure 7: